 In this post, we offer a detailed comparison between the two to help you make an informed decision when it comes down to pedal-assist vs throttle electric bikes!

 Pedal-assisted vs. Throttle E-bikes

-Pedal-assist or pedelec mode works by activating motor assistance only when you’re pedaling (Class 1 and 2).
+Pedal-assist or pedelec mode works by activating motor assistance only when you’re pedaling (Class 1 and 2 ebikes, learn more about these classes here).
 For those accustomed to riding a regular bike, this mode offers a more intuitive feel compared to the throttle mode.

 The pedal-assist mode also allows you to focus on the pedaling and not worry about holding the throttle in position to get the motor assistance.
 Considering that you also inject some energy to propel the bike, pedal-assist mode tends to deliver more battery range compared to throttle mode.

 Note that the pedal-assist mode can offer various levels of assistance, starting from low to medium and finally high assistance.
 You’ll find some e-bikes with up to 5 pedal-assist mode settings.

 The throttle mode works in the same way as a scooter or motorcycle.
 By pressing the throttle, the motor is engaged and propels the bike forward.
 This is similar to pressing the gas pedal when driving a car.

 The benefit of having a throttle on your bike is that it allows you to just “kickback” and enjoy the ride without lifting a finger.
 Most throttles can also provide assistance between low and high power which the rider can adjust as required.